AmingAndrei/violence.website/content/species/chimeras/fael_fire.md

 [[index|...]]/[[species]]/[[chimeras]]/fael_fire.md

-Fael Fire is an anomalous, highly volatile substance exclusively synthesized and wielded by the Chimeras.
+Fael Fire is an anomalous, highly volatile substance exclusively synthesised and wielded by the Chimeras.
 Functioning as both a biological weapon and defensive mechanism, Fael Fire exhibits characteristics comparable to a hybrid of kerosene and napalm, while also displaying unique properties not replicable in chemistry HERE.

 Properties